 - 1. Registration must be completed via the online process.
-Registration will be posted on November 1st and due by the Close of Business on January 15th. - A band may enter only one of the following categories: Championship Section, First Section, Second Section, Third Section, Open Section, Youth Championship Section, Youth First Section, Youth Open Section. - 3.
+Registration will be posted on November 1st and due by the Close of Business on January 15th. - 2.
+A band may enter only one of the following categories: Championship Section, First Section, Second Section, Third Section, Open Section, Youth Championship Section, Youth First Section, Youth Open Section. - 3.
 Registration fees are \$1,600 (\$1,200 for bands in the youth category). - 4.
 NABBA band registration fees and band membership fees are non-refundable and non-transferable. - 5.
 A completed performance roster must be submitted two weeks prior to the contest (as per the instructions online).
 When necessitated by illness or emergency absence, a band may request to use a substitute player.
-Such request must be made to the contest controller(s) who has the final word in the matter. - Three (3) scores for each piece of the own choice portion must be submitted by February 1st.
-Scores must be originals.
+Such request must be made to the contest controller(s) who has the final word in the matter. - 6.
+Three (3) scores for each piece of the own choice portion must be submitted by 1/15/20.
+After January 15, an additional \$150 fee is applied.
+No scores will be accepted after 2/1/2020.
 For unpublished works, verified permission must be provided. - 7.
 When a band has drawn the first position in the previous year's contest, that band has a right to request that in the succeeding year their name be withheld from the draw for the first pick provided they enter the same section.
 (After the first pick is made their name is resubmitted into the draw pool.
 This request must be made in writing at the time of submitting the entry materials).
 This includes two separate draws for the Championship Section Test Piece and Own Choice Piece.
 Either draw must be specified on your application. - 8.
 After the date of closure, no further registrations will be accepted, and incomplete registrations will be rejected. - 9.
 Final payment amount and payment instructions will be provided upon completion of the online registration. - 10.
 All NABBA members are eligible for admission to the contest (upon proof of their active membership)